When the River is Your Highway – tips on cruising

 And the food and wine were exceptional.
 I was quite content to eat there for every meal as the chef offered a local specialty on the menu each evening.
 With only 88 passengers, it was truly a fine dining experience.

 Finally, as someone who experiences sea sickness easily, I had absolutely no problem with it whatsoever.

 My conclusion: river cruising is great for solo travelers.
 Based on my experience I’d like to share a few tips on cruising.

 Tip #1 Don’t Pay a Single Supplement

 Many river cruises don’t charge a single supplement for solo travelers.
 If the cruise you’re considering has one, look around to find the cruise that suits your interests and doesn’t have one.
+You might also want to sign up for the Solo Traveler Newsletter – doing so you’ll also receive the Solo Traveler Advisory which features many single-supplement-free deals on the third Monday of every month.
 I went with the support of Premier River Cruises, a travel agency that specializes in river cruise vacations for solo travelers, and Uniworld Boutique River Cruises.
 They offer many cruises without supplements.

 Tip #2 Table-Hop.

 There were many interesting people on the cruise and I found them by having dinner with different people every night.
 I made sure that I arrived after the restaurant had been open for about 20 minutes.
 When I did arrive, people were already settled at their tables and I had many choices of where to sit and with whom.
 It was great fun and by the time the third day came around many people were already expecting me to drop by.